Installing the Nexthink browser extension

 For more information about policy management, refer to your browser documentation:

-Before rolling out the extension to the whole organization, Nexthink strongly recommends running an information campaign using Nexthink Engage.
-You can download a template campaign as a library pack for a quick start.
-An Engage campaign will make employees aware of the role the extension is playing and how it will further improve their experience.
-Clearly communicate to the employees that only the listed domains are monitored and that they can be verified, at any time, with the tooltip of the extension icon.
+Before rolling out the extension to the whole organization, you should run a campaign using Nexthink Engage to communicate to the employees about deployment.
+Explain that only listed domains are monitored, and this can be verified at any time with the tooltip of the extension icon.

 Installation